-Subterranean termites are prevalent throughout North America, and you’ll certainly find them here in California.
+Subterranean termites are prevalent throughout North America, and you’ll they’re especially difficult to control here in Southern California.
 These pesky critters infiltrate our homes through any crack or crevice in the foundation of a home.
 Once several termites have infiltrated your home, they will begin to build a colony.
 A queen will be selected, and it will provide offspring, including a mass of worker termites.
 These termites will sustain the colony by gathering food and building tunnel structures.
 These tunnel structures are often the first indication of a subterranean termite infiltration.

 Subterranean termites build mud tunnels to house their workers.
 These tunnels can travel for yards, and their thickness can vary from the width of a pencil to several inches wide.
 The tunnel structure of the subterranean termite is useful for a variety of reasons.
 First, it protects the termites from possible predators.
 Second, it provides a water source for the termites, since moisture naturally forms on the interior walls.
 Third, it guides termites to their food sources.